-During 2021, uncertainty resulting from the COVID-19 pandemic continued to cause significant impact on Company's operations, the business, and the industry.
-Continued uncertainty with respect to how the pandemic would play out and what the resulting economic consequences might be, led to volatility in financial markets.
-Equity markets and interest rates increased in 2021, as vaccination rates rose and governments provided strong fiscal stimulus to the economy, while central banks provided monetary stimulus.
+In 2022 the COVID-19 pandemic continued to cause disruption to the business, markets and the industry.
 Progress on vaccinations has reduced the spread of COVID-19 and will likely continue to reduce the effects of the public health crisis on the economy.
 However, the pace of vaccinations has slowed down, and new strains of the virus and reduced availability of healthcare remain risks.